-“Blackboard continues to be fully supportive of the work that IMS is doing to advance interoperability standards.
+“Blackboard continues to be fully supportive of the work that 1EdTech is doing to advance interoperability standards.
 We’re committed to enabling institutions to define the right educational eco-system for them, regardless of the LMS in use.
 Support for LTI Advantage will provide a way for us to offer deeper connectivity between our products and whatever other teaching and learning products an institution is using.”

 —Phill Miller, Vice President of Teaching and Learning, Blackboard

-“D2L is excited about the IMS community’s interest in LTI Advantage, which raises the “LTI bar” for platforms and learning tools.
+“D2L is excited about the 1EdTech community’s interest in LTI Advantage, which raises the “LTI bar” for platforms and learning tools.
 We appreciate the value these services provide in enriching teaching and learning by enabling the development of innovative, interactive and engaging learning activities and tools.”

 —David Koehn, VP Product Management, D2L

 "LTI Advantage provides a set of open standards that further Indiana University's mission for data and application integration throughout our digital learning ecosystem.
 By moving forward with LTI Advantage, IU can further reduce risk through the transparency of system interactions and more seamlessly tie together systems and learning data workflows.
-LTI Advantage is another example of IMS providing solutions that further empower higher education."
+LTI Advantage is another example of 1EdTech providing solutions that further empower higher education."

 —Matthew Gunkel, Director of Teaching and Learning Technologies, Indiana University